2013 USA National Champion (200 fly)

 Even the best of the best can become discouraged; however, it is in the athletes’ response to setbacks that will ultimately set the trajectory of their career.
 After failing to final in the 200 butterfly at the U.S. Olympic Trials in 2012, Luchsinger debated whether to walk away from the sport altogether:

 After dislocating his kneecap while cross training with his teammates, Luchsinger was forced to take a significant amount of time out of the water.
 This extra reflection time reminded him of exactly how much he loved the sport and convinced him to continue training.
-If nothing else, participants at his clinics will catch this vibe of excitement and translate it to their own training.
+One of the many things participants at his clinics will learn is to catch this vibe of excitement and translate it to their own training.

 Setting goals and working toward them is incredibly important, and falling short of these goals throughout the season is frustrating.
 However, Luchsinger teaches that these perceived failures are essential to a swimmer’s long-term character and athletic development when reframed as opportunities to learn: